keyoumao/UFOs/README.md

 - HTML
 - JavaScript

-## Recommendations
+## How to use

-- **We could add more filters such as "*durationMinutes*" and keyword searching in "*comments*" using regular expression.**
+- **Type the keyword searching to filter different UFOs.**
+Including the Date, City, State, Shape of the UFO encounting events.

 Please find the https://github.com/keyoumao/UFOs/blob/master/static/js/app.js and https://github.com/keyoumao/UFOs/blob/master/index.html files for more information.

-A Screenshot of the webpage has been provided:
+The website is shown as follows:

 ![alt text](https://github.com/keyoumao/UFOs/blob/master/Capture.PNG)